A Guide on Japanese Kitchen Design: The Fusion of Elegance and Functionality

 How can I make my kitchen look Japanese?

-How to decorate a Japanese kitchen?
+How do you decorate a Japanese kitchen?

 What is Japanese interior design called?

-Is the Japandi style expensive?
+Is Japandi style expensive?

 What color are Japanese kitchens?